gameontext/gameon/kubernetes/README.md

     When the state changes from `deploying` to `normal`, your cluster is ready for the next step.

-2. Enable `kubectl` to talk to your cluster
+2. Configure `kubectl` to talk to your cluster

         $ eval $(bx cs cluster-config <cluster-name> | grep "export KUBECONFIG")